babynus/projeqtor/projeqtor/docs/user/Gantt.rst

 .. note:: Browser compatibility

    * This new feature is technically complex and it is not compatible with all browsers.
-   * Enabled only with Chrome browser as of now.
+   * Compatible with IE11, Firefox, Edge and Chrome.
    * Else, the old export feature will be used.

 .. note:: Forced feature activation (deactivation)